cirruscomms/docker-compose-buildkite-plugin/README.md

 * Supports pre-building of images, allowing for fast parallel builds across distributed agents
 * Supports pushing tagged images to a repository

+NOTES:
+ - Local fork will push images to a remote repository using a tag constructed from the meta-data variables `release-stream` and `release-version` if a tag is not specified in the push command.

 ## Example

 The following pipeline will run `test.sh` inside a `app` service container using Docker Compose, the equivalent to running `docker-compose run app test.sh`: